The BEST File Manager for Windows

 To Backup, Copy Files or Move Files

-And don't forget that this is in addition to FileBoss's sophisticated extensions to Drag & Drop, FileBoss's unique Drop Zones, Updating, Quick Merging and so much more.
+And don't forget that this is in addition to FileBoss's sophisticated extensions to Drag & Drop, FileBoss's unique Drop Targets, Updating, Quick Merging and so much more.

 General Features and Options of Copying Files